RISHABH12005/Termux.Magisk-App/README.md

 ## Magisk App

 ### What is Magisk?
 Magisk is a powerful tool that provides root access to your Android phone without modifying system files.
-It allows you to install custom modules, hide root from apps, and pass security checks.
+It allows you to install custom modules, hide root from apps, pass security checks.

 ### Features
 - Systemless rooting (safe and reversible)
-- Hide root from apps like banking and games
+- Hide root from apps like banking & games
 - Install modules to enhance your Android experience
 - Pass SafetyNet checks
 - OTA-friendly (does not block updates)